 The coastal marshes of Louisiana, Mississippi, and Alabama provide winter habitat for more than half of the wintering duck population using the Mississippi Flyway while the coastal wetlands of Texas provide wintering habitat for more than half of the Central Flyway waterfowl population (Esslinger and Wilson 2002).
 As a result, the northern Gulf of Mexico coast provides wintering habitat for large continental populations of several waterfowl species including: 95% of gadwall (Anas strepera), 80% of green-winged teal (Anas crecca), 80% of redhead (Aythya americana), 60% of lesser scaup (Aythya affinis), and 25% of northern pintail (Anas acuta).
 In addition, the northern Gulf of Mexico coast provides year-round habitat for 90% of the mottled duck population in North America and is a key breeding area for whistling ducks (Esslinger and Wilson 2002).
-Waterfowl, such as sea ducks (i.e., diving ducks) and dabbling ducks (order Anseriformes), feed and rest within coastal (nearshore and inshore) waters outside of their breeding seasons.
-Members of the order Gaviiformes (loons) may be present in coastal waters also.
-Waterfowl that may occur within coastal and inshore waters of a restoration area include species within the subfamilies Aythyinae (diving ducks) and Merginae (sea ducks) (Sibley 2000).
-Diving ducks include the canvasback (Aythya valisineria), ring-necked duck (A. collaris), scaups (A. affinis and A. marila), bufflehead (Bucephala albeola), and common goldeneve (B. clangula).
+Waterfowl, such as sea ducks (i.e., diving ducks) and dabbling ducks (Anseriformes), feed and rest within coastal (nearshore and inshore) waters outside of their breeding seasons (Sibley 2000).
+Diving ducks include the canvasback (Aythya valisineria), ring-necked duck (A. collaris), lesser scaup, greater scaup (A. marila), bufflehead (Bucephala albeola), and common goldeneye (B. clangula).
 Hooded mergansers (Lophodytes cucullatus) are the primary sea duck species that may occur within the affected area.
+Loons (Gaviiformes) may also be present in coastal waters.

-4.2.2.3.3 Marsh-dwelling Birds
+4.2.2.2.3 Marsh-dwelling Birds

 "Marsh-dwelling bird" is a general term for birds that live in or around marshes and swamps.
 These marsh birds represent a variety of taxonomic families.
-They also prefer different types of marsh habitat and structure, some preferring a mix of water and vegetation with others preferring either denser or more open marsh habitats.
-Along the Gulf of Mexico coast, bird species found in salt and freshwater marshes include grebes, bitterns, rails, gallinules, limpkin, and passerines exemplified by marsh wren, sedge wren, and several sparrow species.
+They inhabit different types of marsh habitat and structure, including a mix of water and vegetation to denser or more open marsh habitats.
+Along the Gulf of Mexico coast, bird species found in salt and freshwater marshes include grebes (Podicipedidae), bitterns (Botaurinae), rails, gallinules (Rallidae), limpkin (Aramus guarauna), and passerines exemplified by marsh wren (Cistothorus palustris), sedge wren (C. stellaris), and several sparrow species.
 Some are year-round residents, but most marsh birds in this region are northern breeders that winter in Gulf of Mexico coastal marshes.
 Some marsh species that spend the winter in the Gulf of Mexico include the American bittern (Botaurus lentiginosus), and eastern black rail (Laterallus jamaicensis jamaicensis).
 Other marsh birds specifically breed in the Gulf of Mexico region such as the least bittern (Ixobrychus exilis) and the yellow-crowned night-heron (Nyctanassa violacea).
-Many such as the common gallinule (Gallinula galeata), pied-billed grebe (Podilymbus podiceps) and the marsh wren (Cistothorus palustris) can spend all year in the Gulf of Mexico area, while species such as the black tern (Chlidonias niger) are found in Gulf of Mexico marshes during their migration (Audubon 2020).
+Many such as the common gallinule (Gallinula galeata), pied-billed grebe (Podilymbus podiceps) and the marsh wren can spend all year in the Gulf of Mexico area, while species such as the black tern (Chlidonias niger) are found in Gulf of Mexico marshes during their migration (Audubon 2020).

-4.2.2.3.4 Shorebirds
+4.2.2.2.4 Shorebirds

 Shorebirds utilize coastal environments for nesting, feeding, resting, and migration stopover.
-The Gulf of Mexico coast is significant to beach-nesting birds, and includes species that breed on beaches, flats, dunes, bars, barrier islands, and similar nearshore habitats.
+The Gulf of Mexico coast is significant to beach-nesting birds, and includes species that breed on beaches, flats, dunes, bars, barrier islands, and other nearshore habitats.
 The northern Gulf of Mexico coast, from the Mississippi River Delta of Louisiana to the Florida Panhandle, represents 18% of the southeastern U.S. coastline and supports a disproportionately high number of beach-nesting bird species.
-Shorebirds primarily found along the coastline of the restoration area include species within four families: Charadriidae (plovers); Haematopodidae (oystercatchers); Recurvirostridae (avocets and stilts); and Scolopacidae (sandpipers).
-Fifty-three species of shorebirds regularly occur in the United States (Brown et al. 2001), with 43 species occurring during migration or wintering periods in the restoration area.
-Six shorebird species breed in the Gulf of Mexico (Helmers 1992): American oystercatcher (Haematopus palliates), snowy plover (Charadrius nivosus), Wilson's plover (C. wilsonia), semipalmated plover (C. semipalmatus), killdeer (C. vociferous), and black-necked stilt (Himantopus mexicanus).
+Shorebirds primarily found along the coastline of the affected area include plovers and oystercatchers (Haematopodidae), avocets and stilts (Recurvirostridae), and sandpipers.
+Fifty-three species of shorebirds regularly occur in the United States (Brown et al. 2001), with 43 species occurring during migration or wintering periods in the affected area.
+Six shorebird species breed in the Gulf of Mexico (Helmers 1992): American oystercatcher, snowy plover, Wilson's plover, semipalmated plover (Charadrius semipalmatus), killdeer (C. vociferous), and black-necked stilt (Himantopus mexicanus).